 The skin microbiome is important for your health.
 It has an important protective function against environmental influences, pathogens and UV light and is thus the living protective shield of your skin!
 The microbiome also interacts closely with the skin’s immune system and contributes to its normal function.

 To ensure an intact protective function, the beneficial microorganisms keep the bad bacteria in check.
 However, not only the “good” microorganisms are essential.
 It depends on the right balance of the different microorganisms.
 Some bacteria and fungi can stimulate the immune system to protective reactions and ward off dangerous germs.
 At the same time, care should be taken to ensure that the beneficial co-inhabitants do not get out of hand either, as this can otherwise lead to skin problems.
-In some skin diseases, for example neurodermatitis or so-called seborrheic eczema, the altered microbiome contributes to the disease.
+In some skin diseases, for example atopic dermatitis or seborrheic dermatitis, the altered microbiome contributes to the disease.

 This healthy balance can be specifically supported by skin cleansing and care products with a pH value of 5.5.
 The pH skin-neutral formula ensures particularly mild cleansing and care.
 It does not attack the protective acid mantle of your skin, but helps to stabilize it and in this way protects the skin's microbiome.